 Verifying documents or receipts that prove your address

 Your business card, or another verifying document that shows your name in katakana

-Coming up, here are the banks that have an English-language online banking interface, where you can open a bank account in Japan with zero Japanese ability, using an English application form—so you can get on with daily living activities.
+Coming up, here are the best bank accounts for expats that have an English-language online banking interface, where you can open a bank account in Japan with zero Japanese ability, using an English application form—so you can get on with daily living activities.